 We offer rafting trips in California from April until the end of October every year, and each river has it’s own season that ranges in duration depending on upstream reservoirs or the rate of melt-off from the Sierra snowpack.

-During the Summer months, we will continue to offer trips on select rivers with upstream reservoirs that provide reliable flows, including the South Fork of the American River, Middle Fork of the American River, Tuolumne River and Cherry Creek (Upper Tuolumne).
-Additionally, the fantastic snowpack conditions will provide both the Merced River and the Kaweah River with extended seasons into July.
+During the Summer months, we offer trips on rivers with upstream reservoirs that provide reliable flows, including the South Fork of the American River, Middle Fork of the American River, Tuolumne River and Cherry Creek (Upper Tuolumne).

 - Go Rafting in the Fall (September – October)

 Fall in California is a great time to go rafting: while the weather often remains warm, the river gets less crowded once the kids go back to school.
-The regular rafting season on the South Fork of the American River will continue through the end of October, while the Middle Fork of the American River will be available through most of September.
+Rafting trips on our most advanced Class V run on Cherry Creek (Upper Tuolumne) will continue through September 5th.
+The Tuolumne River will have a slightly extended season this year running through September 10th.
+The regular rafting season on the South Fork of the American River will continue through the end of October on select days of the week, while the Middle Fork of the American River will be available daily through October 1.

 Bonus: Every October there is a special scheduled release on the Class IV-IV+ Goodwin Canyon section of the Lower Stanislaus River near Knights Ferry.
 Dates for our “Goodwin Canyon Double Days” are typically announced sometime in August or September.